Waeoo/Project1/README.md

 # Adaptogens

-This project was created in hope to provide initial knowledge about adaptogens and enlighten people about its existens, benefits and effects.
-The site is for anyone interested in learning about the different herbs, plants and spark interest to deepen the individuals further interest about adaptogens.
+- This project was created in hope to provide initial knowledge about adaptogens and enlighten people about its existens, benefits and effects.
+- The site is for anyone interested in learning about the different herbs, plants and maybe spark some further interest to deepen the individuals knowledge about adaptogens.

 ![Responsive Mockup](https://github.com/lucyrush/readme-template/blob/master/media/love_running_mockup.png)

 ## UX

-Design concept was chosen in relation to the adaptogens book and the sites purpose of being in an informative direction.
+- Design concept was chosen in relation to the Adaptogens book and the sites purpose of being in an informative direction.

 ### Color Scheme

-Describe color scheme `#e84610`, `#006d35`, `#ffffff`, `red`, `black`
+- Described color scheme for `#e84610`, `#006d35`, `#ffffff`, `red`, `black`.
+- Colors used for this project initally stem from the Adaptogens book and also from color tools to match eachother.

 ### Typography

-I choose [Montserrat](https://fonts.google.com/specimen/Montserrat) due to the information purpose
+- I choose [Montserrat](https://fonts.google.com/specimen/Montserrat) due to the information purpose font selection.
+- For the icons used I choose [FontAwesome](https://fontawesome.com/) for respective footer icon.

 ### Wireframes

   - [index.html](https://waeoo.github.io/adaptogens/index.html)
   - ![index](documentation/wireframes/home.png)